 Some common professional treatment options for eye pain include:

-If the pain is severe and leads to an interruption to your daily life, your doctor may prescribe a medication to help reduce the discomfort until the underlying condition is treated.
+If the pain is severe and interrupts your daily life, your doctor may prescribe pain medication.
+This helps reduce the discomfort until the underlying condition is treated.

 Surgery is sometimes necessary to repair damage from a foreign object or burn.
 However, this is rare.
 Those with glaucoma may require laser treatment for drainage in the eye.